EB113/RandomStuff/README.md

 # VANETNet
-Simple implementation of a mixture of VANET Routing Protocols.
+Simple implementation of a mixture of VANET Routing Protocols(WIP).

 Cryptography library used: Bouncy Castle.